 How to Send Mass Email

 This is common.
-Most email service providers share domains across their customers, and if one customer sends to a list full of bad data and gets the domain blacklisted, that would impact all their other customers’ ability to send email as well.
+Most email service providers share domains across their customers.
+And if one customer sends to a list full of bad data and gets the domain blacklisted.
+This would impact all their other customers’ ability to send email as well.